 This one might seem like a no-brainer, but you should never mow your lawn under the influence.
 The same goes for any other substances that might affect your judgment and precision.
 Indeed, mowing your lawn is not the same as driving a car in traffic.
 However, if you operate your mower inebriated, the possible accidents can be just as severe.

-All these lawnmower safety tips and guidelines will considerably reduce the risk of injuries for both you and your children.
+All these lawnmower safety guidelines will considerably reduce the risk of injuries for both you and your children.
 The more lawn mower safety features you’ll have covered, the safer the process will get.
 However, if you do not maintain your lawnmower in pristine operating conditions, none of them can genuinely prevent a severe accident from happening.
 So this is our final tip for you.
 Always look out for loose belts, damaged or missing guards, excessive grass accumulations, or grease.

 Have your mower checked by qualified service dealers periodically, preferably once or twice a year.
 Make sure to check all the precautions enlisted above, and you will be safe and sound.